skupperproject/skupper-website/input/start/openshift.md

 # Getting started with Skupper on OpenShift

+These instructions are specific to OpenShift and use a declaritive YAML-based deployment, however you can use YAML with other Kubernetes variants.
+See [Getting Started on Kubernetes](./index.html) for more generic and CLI based instructions.

 ## Overview

 To show Skupper in action, we need an application to work with.
 This